-- 1. Adjust rear levelers to maximum down position. - Insert bolt into bottom hole on back lower corner of tool and start nut on bolt but do not tighten. - 3.
-Hook key hole of Fixed caster body over bolt and align slotted hole. - 4.
-Insert bolt through slotted hole. - 5.
+- 1. Adjust rear levelers to maximum down position. - Install 2 each washers, 17/64 x 9/16 x 3/64, on one hex hd bolt, 1/4-20 x 1/2 and insert into bottom hole on back lower corner of tool and start lockwasher and nut on screw but do not tighten. - Hook key hole of fixed caster body over bolt, trapping 2 each washers between fixed caster body and leg.
+Align slotted hole. - Insert bolt through slotted hole on caster body.
+Then through 2 each washers and leg.
+Install lockwasher and nut.
+Do not tighten. - 5.
 Align caster so that it is vertical.
-Screw on nut with lockwasher and wrench tighten both bolts. - Repeat installation procedure for other fixed casters.
+Wrench tighten both bolts. - 6.
+Repeat installation procedure for other fixed casters.

-FIXED CASTER OPERATION:
+FIXED CASTER OPERATION